Click here for Competitions/Events

 Usually WCBA events will have a non-playing director, in which case rulings of first instance will be made at the event by the Tournament Director, who may seek advice from other Tournament Directors, either present or external, if required.
 Whenever there is no non-playing director rulings of first instance may be obtained from any qualified and available tournament director.

 For KO matches, which will normally be played privately, no Tournament Director will be designated.
 Players may agree their own ruling of first instance or contact any qualified Tournament Director for a ruling.

 Any appeals against rulings made by the Director must be lodged within the correction periods shown below and in accordance with the Appeals Procedure (See below).

-1. There shall be 3 leagues; League 1, 2 and 3.
-League 1 shall consist of 10 teams, and other Teams will be divided between 2 or more leagues in order to provide an adequate but not excessive number of matches.
+1. There shall ideally be three leagues; namely leagues 1, 2 and 3.
+League 1 shall consist of ten teams (and no more) and the remaining teams will be divided between however many more leagues are necessary to provide an adequate but not excessive number of matches.

 2. There shall be promotion/relegation between the leagues: two teams will normally be promoted from league 2 and from league 3.
 The promotion quota will be put in place before each season.
 A team earning promotion may decline to move up and when that happens the next team down (though no further) will be offered the promotion.